MCO Terminal C UK Guide: Airlines, Arrivals & What to Expect

 MCO Terminal C - Our Verdict

 The lounge and the limited dining options are real frustrations.
 One shared lounge for an entire international terminal is a strange decision, and we'd hope that changes sooner rather than later.
-The walk from the gate is longer than you might be used to (assistance is available), and the bags-before-immigration setup will catch a few people off guard the first time.
+The walk from the gate is longer than you might be used to (assistance is available), and the bags-before-immigration setup will catch a few people off guard the first time and can sometimes take a while to come through.
 But the pros outweigh the cons.

 And honestly?
 The moment you're through the airport and on your way to Walt Disney World, it becomes a very distant memory.
 (Until you have to go home, of course).